Driver-based Appium architecture for testing on iOS

 - Cross-domain scripting is not supported.

-Enable the new Appium architecture
+Enable the driver-based Appium architecture

 New capabilities for web